 - 1/2 teaspoon/2.5 mL black pepper

 - Wash, seed and dice jalapeno.
 Place into a small glass dish (a small drinking glass works well.
 Add 2 tablespoons of white wine vinegar to jalapeno pieces.
-Let mixture sit for 20-30 minutes.
+Let mixture sit for 20 to 30 minutes.

 - After this time, remove jalapenos, set aside until ready to use; reserve 1 tablespoon of the white wine vinegar.